crschmitz/ralab_sensotek_esp32s3_v-ld3_gate/README.md

 - Fields are truncated to 3 decimal places;
 - All coordinates are expressed relative to the R0 reference point, where (0, 0, 0) denotes the R0 origin;
 - Units are metric;
-- If no targets are detected in a frame, then "targets" is not included in the json message.
+- If no targets are detected in a frame, the `tgt` array will be empty or omitted inside `res`.

 ### 📄 Changelog